 Adult Choir (Kolot El) – Add your voice to Temple Beth-El’s chorale group.
 The adult choir, Kolot El, sings at monthly Shabbat services, during holiday services, and at special events throughout the year.
 The choir rehearses Wednesday evenings.
-Contact Cantor Simkin.
+Contact Cantor Wallach.

 Baby Boomers –Socialize, build friendships, and rekindle relationships with your fellow Boomers.
 Contact Susan Goldberg.

 The Bands – If you play an instrument, we encourage you to join one of our three instrumental groups: The Tefillah Band plays at Shabbat and holiday services, and at special events.
 Guitara B’Ivrit provides occasional accompaniment to the cantor.
 And the new Family Service Band plays at the monthly Family service.
-Contact Henry Nerenberg.
+Contact Cantor Wallach or Henry Nerenberg.